Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/14_laser_aim/index.md

 # Step 14: A laser aim

+## Objective

+In order to solve the bug introduced in the previous step, we will change our game's aiming system.
+We will get rid of the target quad and raher use a laser that will display to the player the trajectory of its projectiles.

 ## Deactivate the TargetAim

 First, we need to deactivate the `PlayerAim.cs` rendering that is now useless.
 We will just comment out its call to the quad's draw function.